peterkia/eurekaclinical-user-service/README.md

 All calls use standard names, return values and status codes as specified in the [Eureka!
 Clinical microservice specification](https://github.com/eurekaclinical/dev-wiki/wiki/Eureka%21-Clinical-microservice-specification)

 #### `/api/protected/oauthproviders`
-Returns an array of all LoginType objects.
+Returns an array of all OAuthProvider objects.

 #### `/api/protected/oauthproviders/{id}`
-Returns a specified LoginType object by the value of its id property, which is unique.
+Returns a specified OAuthProvider object by the value of its id property, which is unique.

 #### `/api/protected/oauthproviders/byname/{name}`
-Returns a specified LoginType object by the value of its name property, which is unique.
+Returns a specified OAuthProvider object by the value of its name property, which is unique.

 ## `/api/protected/logintypes`
 A read-only endpoint for retrieving information about available login types, which include 1) authenticating using Eureka!
 Clinical's built-in login screen or 2) authenticating with a trusted third party provider like an OAuth provider.